tsucres/GithubManyfacedCards/README.md

 2. Turn it into a Github template: add the adequate data attributes in the right spots.

-There are three kinds of data-* attributes you can use to indicate to gmc.js what tags to fill with what information: `data-gmc-id`, `data-gmc-js` and `data-gmc-ap`.
+There are three kinds of data-* attributes you can use to indicate to gmc.js which tags to fill with what information: `data-gmc-id`, `data-gmc-js` and `data-gmc-ap`.

 The most important one is `data-gmc-id`.
-It has the following syntax: `where__what__js`
+Its value should have the following syntax: `where__what__js`

 1. `where` corresponds to the attribute to which to assign the `what` value.
-You can specify `in` to insert the value as a child  of the element (in its content).
+(Note that `in` is an alias for `textContent`).
-2. `what` must correspond to a key in the [json response from the Github API](https://developer.github.com/v3/repos/#get).
+2. `what` must correspond to a key in the json response from the Github API for a [repo](https://developer.github.com/v3/repos/#get) or a [user](https://developer.github.com/v3/users/#get-a-single-user).
 The hierarchy is specified using a dash `-`.
-For example, to access `json["parent"]["child"]`, the `what` part of the class would be `parent-child`.
+For example, to access `json["parent"]["child"]`, the `what` part of `data-gmc-id` would be `parent-child`.
 3. `js`: this part is optional.
-If `__js` is appended at the end of the attribute and the `data-gmc-js` attribute of the element contains the name of a js function, the `what` will be first passed to that function (as a parameter) and its result be assigned to the `where`.
+If `__js` is appended at the end of the attribute and the `data-gmc-js` attribute of the element contains the name of a js function, the `what` will be first passed to that function (as a parameter) and its result will be assigned to the `where`.
 The js function is called with 3 parameters: the `what`, the `HTMLElement` and the javascript GMC object handling the template.

 Examples: